h4rvey-g/Note-Blog/content/USMLE/Cardiology/ECGs.md

 - Three or more ventricular complexes; QRS duration > 120ms
 - Fusion and capture beats
 ## Pathophysiology
-- Proposed mechanism is <span style="background:rgba(240, 200, 0, 0.2)">enhanced automaticity of ventricular pacemaker</span>, although triggered activity may play a role, particularly in ischemia and digoxin toxicity
+- Proposed mechanism is <span style="background:rgba(240, 200, 0, 0.2)">enhanced automaticity of ventricular pacemaker</span>, although triggered activity may play a role, particularly in ischemia and [[Cardiac glycosides|digoxin]] toxicity
 - <span style="background:rgba(240, 200, 0, 0.2)">AIVR is classically seen in the reperfusion phase of an acute STEMI, e.g. post thrombolysis</span>
 - Usually a well-tolerated, benign, self-limiting arrhythmia
 # STEMI